webplatform/docs-wpd/Projects/CSS_Property_Milestone/css_prop_enhancements/test/css_properties_display/index.md

 }}{{CSS Property Value
 |Data Type=block
 |Description=Generates a block element box.
 This is a basic value in CSS 1.
-}}{{CSS Property Value
-|Data Type=inline-table
-|Description=The inline-table value does not have a direct mapping in HTML.
-It behaves like a &#60;table&#62; HTML element, but as an inline box, rather than a block-level box.
-Inside the table box is a block-level context.
-This is a table model value in CSS 2.1.
 }}
 }}
 {{Examples_Section